Prostate Gland Enlargement – BPH

 • Inability to completely empty the bladder

-• Pain, fever and/or chills while urinating.
+• Painful urination accompanied by fever and/or chills

-• Blood in the urine.
+• Blood in the urine

 Does having benign prostatic hyperplasia (BPH) increase the risk of prostate cancer?